kaliberjs/elasticsearch/readme.md

 ```
 yarn add @kaliber/elasticsearch
 ```
+Note: This library is precompiled using kaliberjs/pack (https://github.com/kaliberjs/pack).
+Compiling it a second time with will cause this library to stop working.
 ## Motivation
 We like to write clean code.
 So whe made a set of util functions that help us create more readable mappings and write simple queries to send to the elasticsearch api.

 _The renderer is used for an internal plugin.
 So this is probably not that interesting for everybody.
 But the rest of the project can be used without it._

-Note: This library is precompiled using kaliberjs/pack (https://github.com/kaliberjs/pack)

 ## Usage of the utils
 You can find more examples in the `/examples` folder.